RobinNagpal/fuel-token-track-docs/04_frontend.md

 └── index.ts
 ```

-Among these generated files, there are two important classes:

-## 1. TokenTrackAbi
+## 1. `TokenTrackAbi`

-The TokenTrackAbi class serves as a typed interface specifically designed to interact with our TokenTrackAbi smart contract.
+The `TokenTrackAbi` class acts as a typed interface designed to interact with our TokenTrackAbi smart contract.
+It
-The functions property within the class is the heart of this typed interface.
-It defines each function available in our smart contract, along with the data it expects:
+provides details about each function in our smart contract, including:

-- Function Names: These act as labels, mirroring the actual function names in our contract (e.g., burn_from_address, mint_to_address).
+- Function Names: These serve as identifiers that correspond to the actual names in our contract, such as `burn_from_address`, `mint_to_address`.
-- Function Arguments: Each function has an array listing its arguments.
-These arguments come with specific types (like AddressInput, BigNumberish).
-These types ensure we provide data that matches what the contract expects.
+- Function Arguments: Each function lists its required arguments with specific types like `AddressInput` or `BigNumberish` to ensure data compatibility.
-- Return Types: Similar to arguments, functions can return values.
-The return type specifies what kind of data the function call might return (e.g., void for functions that don't return anything, BN for functions returning a big number).
+- Return Types: This indicates the type of data a function may return, such as void for no return value or BN for returning a large number.

-### Benefits of typed interface
+#### Benefits of Typed Interface

-- Code Clarity: By using this typed interface, our code becomes much easier to understand.
-We can see at a glance what data each function requires and what it might return.
+- **Code Clarity:** The typed interface simplifies understanding of what data each function requires and its potential return type.
-- Error Prevention: The type system helps catch errors early on.
-If we try to use incompatible data, the development tools might warn us before we even run the code.
-This saves time and frustration!
+- **Error Prevention:** The type system helps identify and prevent errors by ensuring data compatibility before runtime, saving time and reducing frustrations.

-## 2. TokenTrackAbi\_\_factory
+## 2. `TokenTrackAbi__factory`

-TokenTrackAbi**factory class deals with interacting with our TokenTrackAbi smart contract on the Fuel network.
-Following we explain some of the key components of the TokenTrackAbi**factory class:
+The `TokenTrackAbi__factory` class manages interactions with the `TokenTrackAbi` smart contract on the Fuel network.
+It includes:

-### ABI and Storage Slots:
+#### ABI and Storage Slots:

-- **static readonly abi = \_abi:**
-  This line stores the compiled ABI (Application Binary Interface) of our smart contract.
-The ABI defines the functions and variables exposed by our contract, allowing our frontend code to interact with them.
+- `static readonly abi = _abi` : This line holds the ABI of our smart contract, detailing the functions and variables it exposes.

-- **static readonly storageSlots = \_storageSlots:**
-  This line holds an array representing the storage layout of our smart contract.
-This information is used for interacting with the contract's storage variables.
+- `static readonly storageSlots = _storageSlots` : This array contains the storage layout of our smart contract.

-### Interface Creation (createInterface):
+#### Interface Creation (createInterface):

-- **static createInterface(): TokenTrackAbiInterface:**
-  This method utilizes the stored ABI to generate a TypeScript interface named TokenTrackAbiInterface.
-This interface reflects the structure of our contract, providing type safety and code completion for interacting with our contract's functions in our frontend code.
+`static createInterface(): TokenTrackAbiInterface`: This method generates a TypeScript interface that reflects our contract's structure, enhancing type safety and enabling code completion.

-### Contract Connection (connect):
+#### Contract Connection (connect):

-- **static connect(id: string | AbstractAddress, accountOrProvider: Account | Provider): TokenTrackAbi:**
-  This method allows us to connect our frontend code to a deployed instance of our TokenTrackAbi contract on the Fuel network.
+`static connect(id: string | AbstractAddress, accountOrProvider: Account | Provider): TokenTrackAbi:`: This function connects our frontend code to a deployed TokenTrackAbi contract on the Fuel network.

-### Contract Deployment (deployContract):
+#### Contract Deployment (deployContract):

-- **static async deployContract(bytecode: BytesLike, wallet: Account, options: DeployContractOptions = {}): Promise<TokenTrackAbi>:**
-  This asynchronous method is where the deployment functionality comes in.
-It allows us to deploy a new instance of our TokenTrackAbi contract:

-  - bytecode: This argument holds the raw bytecode of our smart contract, compiled for deployment on the Fuel network.
-  - wallet: This refers to the Fuel account or wallet we want to use for deploying the contract (with sufficient funds for gas costs).
-  - options: This optional object let us specify additional deployment parameters like gas price or gas limit.

-The method uses a ContractFactory object to handle the deployment process.
-It provides the contract's bytecode, ABI, wallet information, and the storageSlots to ensure proper storage layout for the new contract.

-Finally, it deploys the contract and returns a promise that resolves to a TokenTrackAbi object representing the newly deployed instance.
+`static async deployContract(bytecode: BytesLike, wallet: Account, options: DeployContractOptions = {}): Promise<TokenTrackAbi>`: This method deploys a new instance of our contract.
+It takes the contract's bytecode, ABI, wallet details, and the storageSlots, ensuring correct storage layout.
+The method returns a promise resolving to a TokenTrackAbi object for the newly deployed instance.

 # Connecting Our Frontend to Fuel: Setting Up the Environment